Core Concepts

 The Boxed approach takes root in typed functional paradigms.
 We know that these concepts can be overwhelming, especially with their jargon and mathematical concepts, and therefore want to make them more accessible.

 As beautiful and powerful these concepts are, they come with a huge learning curve that we want to avoid.
-We also want your code to be simple to read, write and reason about.
+We also want your code to be simple to read, write and reason about without having to know the full theory behind.

 Boxes

-The way we like to think of the data-structures we expose are that they're boxes (or containers) that may or may not contain a value.
+The way we like to think of the data-structures we expose are that they're boxes (think of it as containers) that may or may not contain a value.

-Option is a generic type, meaning you can define what type of value it holds: Option<User>, Option<string> (just like an array: Array<User>, Array<string>).
+Option is a generic type, meaning you can define what type of value it holds: Option<User>

 In your program flow, you don't know what's inside, as if the box was closed.